Margaret's Work and Career

-She has first hand experience reporting from the frontline, on some of the toughest and most sensitive assignments, and has travelled extensively, reporting from places including the Middle East, the USA and war zones like Iraq and Somalia.
-Most recently, she’s covered the continuing repercussions of the De Menezes shooting, the Litvinenko poisoning, and the growing threat of international terrorism post 9/11.
+She has first hand experience reporting from the frontline, on some of the toughest and most sensitive assignments, and has travelled extensively in the Middle East, the USA and war zones like Iraq and Somalia.
+She's covered espionage including the Salisbury and Litvinenko assassinations and the growing threat of international terrorism post 9/11.

-As a Senior Research Fellow with RUSI (Royal United Services Institute for Security and Defence Studies), she continues to write, lecture and report on security issues and to meet with the most important people in security and intelligence.
-She also works as a freelance journalist and consultant, chairs conferences, and makes films for private and public sector clients.
+As a Senior Researcher and Associate Fellow with RUSI (Royal United Services Institute for Security and Defence Studies), she wrote academic papers and she continues to report on security issues and to meet with the most important people in security and intelligence.
+She works as an independent analyst, chairs conferences, lectures to students and to wider public, security and commercial audiences, and makes films for private and public sector clients.

-Margaret Gilmore has frequently met and interviewed Government ministers at the highest level, and their special advisers and top civil servants, - including those in Downing Street, the Home Office, the Department for Constitutional Affairs and the Ministry of Defence.
-She has a deep and intimate knowledge of the working of Government, police, and the judiciary and has been briefed regularly by the most senior judges and officers in the country, including people from the anti-terrorist branch and MI5.
+Margaret has frequently met and interviewed Government ministers at the highest level, and their special advisers and top civil servants, - including those in Downing Street, the Home Office ad the Department for Health and Social Care.
+She has a deep knowledge of the working of the Government, police, and the judiciary and has been briefed regularly by the most senior judges and officers in the country, including people from the anti-terrorist branch and MI5.
 She has a wide network of contacts in police, intelligence and government.

-She began her BBC career reporting in Northern Ireland at the height of the troubles, in the 1980s and continues to write on Northern irish Affairs at RUSI and elsewhere.
-Later, as the BBC's Environment Correspondent, her incisive and accessible reporting placed issues like climate change and global warming on the political agenda, and she received the top environment award, a BEMA, for TV Environment Correspondent of the Year.
-She retains a deep interest in environment issues.
+As the BBC's Environment Correspondent, her incisive and accessible reporting placed issues like climate change and global warming on the political agenda, and she received the top environment award, a BEMA, for TV Environment Correspondent of the Year.